Former President Olusegun Obasanjo

 JJ:

-In all honesty, OBJ acted in the best interest of Nigeria.
-Yar’Adua and Jonathan were not even close to him when he was president.
+interest of Nigeria.
+Yar’Adua and Jonathan were not even close to him

 When will Atiku visit USA?
 Why can’t he be part of PMB’s delegates?
 Could he be the stinkingly corrupt OBJ is referring to?